Audition for Fun Home

 Book by Lisa Kron.
 Music by Jeanine Tesori.

-REHEARSALS: Rehearsals will begin in early June.
+REHEARSALS: Rehearsals will begin in May.
 Please make sure to list all known conflicts on your audition form.
 If cast in the show, please notify the stage manager of any new conflicts that come up.
 Actors will not be called to every rehearsal.
 You will only be called to rehearsal when you are needed.

 PERFORMANCES: July 26 – August 12.
 Thursday – Saturday evenings at 7:30 and Sunday matinees at 3:00.
 12 performances.